-Puppies have different requirements than adult dogs and estimating how much food and how many calories are needed daily is the first step to formulating a raw diet for a growing puppy.
+Puppies have different intake requirements than adult dogs.Β Estimating how much food and how many calories are needed daily is the first step to formulating a raw diet for a growing puppy.

 Puppies require more calories for energy and development.
-The amount of calories a puppy needs depends on age, activity, and breed.ย An estimate on how much food a puppy should eat in a day and how many calories are needed to sustain optimal growth can be calculated with a few simple math formulas.
+The amount of calories a puppy needs depends on age, activity, and breed.Β An estimate on how much food a puppy should eat daily and how many calories are needed to sustain optimal growth can be calculated with a few simple math formulas.

 Example 1